opendistro/for-elasticsearch-docs/docs/security/access-control/users-roles.md

 ## Map users to roles

-If you didn't specify a role while creating your user, you can map a role to it afterwards.
+If you didn't specify roles when you created your user, you can map roles to it afterwards.

 Just like users and roles, you create role mappings using Kibana, `roles_mapping.yml`, or the REST API.